netzer-git/FamilyTrader/README.md

 - value - current stock value.
 - metadata - a dictionary of multiple available values the game gives as metadata.
 Where the "current_day" key changes daily and the "last_day" key will be the last day of the game.

 Returning 0 will indicate no change. for any other number N, the bot will sell N stocks from the bot-owned stocks, gaining N*value money.
-On the last day, all bots need to sell all of their stock, since stocks do not worth anything at the end of the game.
+On the last day, all bots need to sell all of their stock, since stocks are not worth anything at the end of the game.
 ## Day In The Exchange
 For X traders, in a game that plays for Y days.
 Where the stock value is P
 1. Randomize 2*X offers.
 Each trader gets 2 offers, for each offer, activate the bot on the buy_offer function for each offer.